 By M. Nampijja, S. Crane, L. du Toit, and C. Ocamb

-Cause Pseudomonas syringae pv. aptata causes bacterial leaf spot on both vegetable and seed crops of table beet and chard.
+Cause Pseudomonas syringae pv. aptata causes bacterial leaf spot on both vegetable and seed crops of Swiss chard.
 Some strains of P. syringae pv. aptata can infect both beet and Swiss chard, while other strains can only infect beet.
 Strains of P. syringae pv. aptata have also been shown to infect plants outside of the Chenopodiaceae (Amaranthaceae), including cantaloupe, pumpkin, squash, bean, eggplant, lettuce, and pepper, as well as some weed species.
 The full host range of this pathogen is still being determined.

 The pathogen can be seedborne as well in infected plant residues, and infection can occur at any stage of growth, from the cotyledons of seedlings (usually as a result of seed transmission after planting infected seed) to mature fresh market, processing, or seed crops.
 Infections in the field can be spread by splashing rain or irrigation water, and on contaminated tools or equipment.
 Cool, moist conditions favor bacterial leaf spot, including rainy weather, excessive irrigation, or extended periods of dews.
 Infection occurs at temperatures above 36°F and below 95°F, with optimal temperatures of 77°F to 86°F. The bacteria enter plant tissue through natural openings such as stomata and hydathodes (latter are small openings where the leaf veins reach the margin of the leaf), or wounds from hail, windstorms, insect feeding injury, and mechanical damage.
-The disease has become increasingly problematic in baby leaf red beet and Swiss chard production because overhead irrigation, dense seeding rates (2 to 4 million seed/acre), and the potential presence of the pathogen on seed create highly conducive conditions for bacterial leaf spot.
+The disease has become increasingly problematic in baby leaf red beet and Swiss chard production because overhead irrigation, dense seeding rates (2 to 4 million seeds/acre), and the potential presence of the pathogen on seed create highly conducive conditions for bacterial leaf spot.

 Symptoms Pseudomonas syringae pv. aptata causes irregular-shaped to circular leaf spots, each measuring 0.20 to .25 inch in diameter.
 Water-soaked lesions containing dead tissue can appear on the margins of leaves or anywhere across the leaf surface and on cotyledons.
-Lesions can range in color from tan to dark brown or even black under very wet conditions, and usually develop a narrow, dark brown to black margin.
+Lesions can range in color from tan-to-dark brown or even black under very wet conditions, and usually develop a narrow, dark-brown-to-black margin.
 Lesions may also develop on seed stalks in seed crops.
 If lesions develop on young leaves or seed stalks that continue to expand around the dead tissue, this can cause the stems and leaf tissue to distort or bend.
 Bacterial leaf spot symptoms can occur with symptoms of other foliar diseases such as Phoma leaf spot or Cercospora leaf spot.

 - Crop rotation with non-host plants of P. syringae pv. aptata.